Custom Report Item Implementation Requirements

 Developing a custom report item for Reporting Services requires the following:

-Administrative access to a server running Microsoft SQL Server 2005 with Reporting Services and Business Intelligence Development Studio.
+Administrative access to a server running Microsoft SQL Server with Reporting Services and SQL Server Data Tools (SSDT).

-Microsoft Visual Studio 2005 with the Microsoft .NET Framework software development kit (SDK) installed.
+Microsoft Visual Studio 2005 or above with the Microsoft .NET Framework software development kit (SDK) installed.

 Access to the .NET Framework SDK documentation.

 Familiarity with component authoring and the component model namespaces in Visual Studio.
 For more information, see "Component Authoring" and "Component Model Namespaces in Visual Studio" on msdn.microsoft.com.

 SQL Server custom report items fully support the .NET Framework.
 You can develop custom report items using your choice of .NET-compliant languages.